• Skip to primary navigation

 How should I store these Rye Chocolate Chip Cookies?

-They keep well in an air tight container at room temperature for a couple of days.
+They keep well in an air tight container at room temperature for up to three

 Can I freeze these cookies?